nkavya00/recipes-and-cuisines-analysis/README.md

 By the end of this cleaning process, the dataset was reduced to include only the essential columns required for our analysis: `minutes`, `description`, `steps`, `ingredients`, `average_rating`, `health_rating`, and `cuisines`.
 This cleaned dataset provided a strong foundation for conducting exploratory data analysis and building predictive models.
 The head of our final cleaned `merged` dataframe is shown below:

-(For better readability, the outputs are truncated)
+(For better readability, the outputs are truncated):

 |   minutes | steps                                                 | description                                           | ingredients                                           |   average_rating |   health_rating | cuisines                    |
 |----------:|:------------------------------------------------------|:------------------------------------------------------|:------------------------------------------------------|-----------------:|----------------:|:----------------------------|
 |         5 | ['rinse martini glass with extra dry vermouth', 'a...] | based on a recipe from ray foley's the ultimate li... | ['dry vermouth', 'vodka', 'gin', 'lillet blanc']      |                5 |         9.64705 | european                    |